Paul Harris (actor): Film and television

 In the late 1950s, looking for work, he left the United States for Europe.
 He came to Paris with the cast of Free and Easy.
 In England he secured a starring role in the 1962 film All Night Long.
-In it he played the part of piano player Aurelius Rex in an Othello-like role who becomes victim of the devious and sinister motivated actions by his drummer Johnny Cousin, played by Patrick McGoohan.
+In it he played piano player Aurelius Rex, an Othello-like character plotted against by his devious and sinister drummer Johnny Cousin, played by Patrick McGoohan.
 He is almost driven into an act of violence against his partner, singer Delia, played by Marti Stevens.
 In 1966, he had a part in an episode of The Baron which starred Steve Forrest, episode: There's Someone Close Behind You as Wayne.
 In 1974, he had a role in the film Truck Turner that starred Isaac Hayes.
 He played the part of a mean and ruthless pimp, Gator Johnson.
 In 1974, Harris got a leading role as Pasha in the low-budget film Jive Turkey aka Baby Needs a New Pair of Shoes.
 The film also starred Frank deKova.